maxhayim/meshmonitor-skyandsea-alert/README.md

 **Sky and Sea Alert** is a lightweight Python [**MeshMonitor**](https://github.com/Yeraze/MeshMonitor) script that provides **aircraft overhead** and **vessel nearby** alerts for a configured latitude/longitude using **free public data APIs**.

+It is designed to run **standalone** or as a **MeshMonitor Auto Responder**, with MeshMonitor handling **Meshtastic, webhooks, routing, and delivery**.

 No SDRs.
 No radios.
 No hardware required.

-This project is intentionally **KISS**.

 ---

 ## This repository contains

-- `sky_and_sea_alert.py` — the runtime Python script
+- `sky_and_sea_alert.py` — runtime Python script
-- `README.md` — setup and usage instructions
+- `README.md` — documentation

 ---

 ## What this does

-Sky and Sea Alert monitors activity around your location and prints human-readable alerts with emojis.
+Sky and Sea Alert detects nearby aircraft and vessels and emits **compact, emoji-based alerts**.

-It supports **THREE modes**:
+It supports **FOUR modes** (v1.1.0):

 1) **Aircraft only**
-   - Alerts when aircraft pass within a configured radius
-   - Uses ADS-B Exchange (free API key)
+   - ADS-B Exchange
+   - Requires ADSBX API key

 2) **Vessels only**
-   - Alerts when vessels pass within a configured radius
+   - AIS Hub
-   - Uses AIS Hub (free API key)
+   - Requires AIS Hub API key

 3) **Sky + Sea**
-   - Aircraft **and** vessel alerts together
+   - Aircraft and vessels together

-   - Independent alert logic with shared deduplication
+4) **Demo mode**
+   - No API keys
+   - Sample alerts
+   - Single-shot (no loop)

 Design goals:

 - KISS configuration (lat / lon + radius)
-- Emoji-based alerts that are easy to read
-- Status messages so you always know what the script is doing
-- No scraping, no shared API keys, no ToS violations
+- Clean, radio-friendly output
+- Built-in deduplication (no spam)
+- MeshMonitor-first integration
+- Clear status messaging

 ---